 How Can I Raise My Credit Card Limit?

 Building strong credit can be a long process, and one of the most important parts of doing it is using credit cards responsibly.
-Whether you want to achieve a higher credit score, pay less interest on loans or have the ability to buy anything you want, you'll need a healthy credit history.
+If you want to achieve a higher credit score, pay less interest on loans and have the ability to buy almost anything you want, you'll need a healthy credit history.

 One of the many ways to keep your credit looking good to potential lenders is showing that you have high credit limits.
 Even if you don't plan on using that credit, higher limits make it easy to keep your credit utilization low and also obtain other cards with higher starting limits.

 Many banks offer credit cards that are automatically reviewed at predetermined intervals.
 Based on certain criteria - and if you meet that criteria - your card's credit limit will automatically be raised.
 However, that's not always the case.
 Some companies may give you an initial limit increase after 6 months to a year automatically but then never do it again.
-Other companies will never increase your limit unless you ask them to.
-It all depends on the insitution, your banking relationship with them, and your card usage.
+Other companies will never increasing your credit limit unless you ask them to.
+It all depends on the lending insitution, your banking relationship with them, and the history of your spending habits and card usage.

 Assuming that your credit is in good standing and you haven't had any issues with payments or delinquencies, here are a few tips on how you can raise your credit card limit to continually maintain the best credit possible: